 Entertainment for kids in Paris

 Disneyland Paris first opened in 1992 and consists of two parks: Disneyland Park and Walt Disney Studios.
-Those who have been to either Disneyland or Disneyworld in the USA might be disappointed by the size of Disneyland Paris.
+Those who have been to either Disneyland or Disneyworld in the US might be disappointed by the size of Disneyland Paris.
 However, it still offers plenty for the whole family to enjoy and is well worth the cost.

 Musée Grévin (Paris Wax Museum)